marcelkliemannel/intellij-byte-code-plugin/README.md

 * Extension name: `dev.turingcomplete.intellijbytecodeplugin.openClassFilesAction`
 * Interface: `dev.turingcomplete.intellijbytecodeplugin.openclassfiles.OpenClassFilesToolWindowAction`

-To open a class file in the byte code analyzer tool window, propagate the file via the topic `dev.turingcomplete.intellijbytecodeplugin.openclassfiles.OpenClassFilesListener$OPEN_CLASS_FILES_TOPIC`.
+To open a class file in the byte code analyzer tool window one of the methods in the service `project.getService(ByteCodeToolService::class.java)` can be called.

 #### Byte Code Tool